 - The path assumed I would just be able to try something once and move on, barreling ahead with disregard for whatever I might be creating in the process.

 - It was totally analytical, logical, devoid-of-emotion path that grabbed my artistic energy and stuck it in a sterile box to wither and die.

 And I thought I was being dramatic before!

 So, I did the best thing possible.
 I chilled the fuck out and I deleted the thing.
 I threw up a “hiatus” site at delightedmuse.com and I told myself “make art, don’t make art, whatever, I just want to be happy”.
 And I started learning, in little ways, here and there how to relax about my art.
 I’m not going to lie – it was hard.
-It also probably helped that I started seeing a therapist for my General Anxiety Disorder and began working through my perfectionist issues via Internal Family Systems Therapy.
-Okay, not “probably” — that was definitely the reason I was able to start making art and not feel so ashamed if it wasn’t perfect or what I thought art should be.
+But little by little, I was able to start making art and not feel so ashamed if it wasn’t perfect or what I thought art should be.
 Everything became so much easier — I was able to make art and just do it.
 I could have a goal without obsessing and comparing my current artwork to that of a distant future goal.
 Matt Khor at CTRL+Paint has a great video about this – how to just work daily and not psych yourself out about where you want to be as an artist.

 So this beginning, this new blog – it has no map, no future plans, no tightly bound decrees, no promises.
 It is my art and my life, unfolding as it will.